SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Experiments and Analysis

 \subsubsection{Results and analysis}

 Table \ref{tab:CD_Bay} and \ref{tab:CD_Barbara} present the comprehensive evaluation results on the Bay Area and Santa Barbara datasets, respectively.
-The HCD task focuses on binary classification at a fine-grained scale, our proposed SpecAware model yields excellent results on both datasets.
-It not only achieves the highest OA of 99.06\% and 99.51\% for the Bay Area and Santa Barbara datasets, respectively, but also demonstrates a strong balance between precision and recall, resulting in top F1-scores of 99.12\% and 99.38\%.
-Similarly, HyperSIGMA also performs well, ranking second, benefiting from its HSI data pre-training.
-However, HyperSL exhibits degraded transfer performance, likely because its pixel-wise pre-training strategy focuses solely on spectral information while disregarding the rich spatial context of the imagery.
-This outcome confirms the necessity of jointly pre-leaning on both spectral and spatial features, especially for HSI data characterized by a high spatial and spectral resolution.
+As the HCD task focuses on binary classification at a fine-grained scale, our proposed SpecAware model yields competitive results on both datasets.
+It achieves the highest OA of 99.05\% and 99.52\% for the Bay Area and Santa Barbara datasets, respectively, and also demonstrates a performance balance between precision and recall, resulting in top F1-scores of 99.11\% and 99.39\%.
+Similarly, HyperSIGMA and SpectralEarth also perform well, each ranking second on one dataset separately, benefiting from their HSI data pre-training.
+The consistent superiority of these pretrained models confirms the necessity of jointly learning spectral and spatial features, especially for HSI data characterized by a high spatial and spectral resolution.

-Figure \ref{fig:11} and Figure \ref{fig:12} further provide a qualitative comparison of the HCD results.
+Figure \ref{fig:CD_res1} and Figure~\ref{fig:CD_res2} further provide a qualitative comparison of the HCD results.
 Visually, the proposed SpecAware model demonstrates a superior performance.
-Specifically, on both datasets, SpecAware achieves the most complete detection of the true positive areas (in white), while simultaneously producing the fewest missed detections (false negatives, in green) and the fewest spurious alarms (false positives, in red).
+Specifically, on both datasets, SpecAware achieves the most complete detection of the true positive areas (in white), while simultaneously producing the minimal missed detections (false negatives, in green) and fewer spurious alarms (false positives, in red).
 This indicates a superior balance between detection integrity and noise suppression.